Heaikyoraku/-National-Happiness-Prediction-/README.md

 ### ⚠️ Note

-This project was completed as part of a university course.
+This project was completed as part of a machine learning course in my Artificial Intelligence major.
 It demonstrates the application of machine learning techniques to real-world policy-related datasets.